 by Dr. Will Cole

 What you eat can either feed your microbiome or destroy it.
-If you’re eating a diet full of processed, inflammatory foods, you can be perpetuating chronic microbiome problems such as leaky-gut syndrome.
-This increased intestinal permeability can increase fat around your organs and contribute to metabolic syndrome.
-Studies have shown that people who typically eat a wider variety of fermented foods like sauerkraut and kefir generally have greater bacterial diversity, which has been correlated with lower weight.
+If you’re eating a diet full of processed foods and sugar, you are feeding the bad guys and starving the good ones.
+This can lead to increased intestinal permeability (leaky gut syndrome) and can also increase fat around your organs and contribute to metabolic syndrome.
+Studies have shown that people who eat a wider variety of fermented foods like sauerkraut and kefir on a regular basis generally have greater bacterial diversity (meaning more good bacterial in the gut), which has been correlated with lower weight.

 Cortisol: Your adrenal glands release cortisol, your body’s main stress hormone.
-When there is too much or too little it can also lead to adrenal fatigue.
+When there is too much or too little it can lead to adrenal fatigue.

 Testosterone: When this hormone is too low for men and too high for women, it leads to weight gain.

 Estrogen: Men and women can have estrogen imbalance.
-There are three types of estrogen in your body, estrone (E1), estradiol (E2), and estriol (E3), and you need the proper ratio between each.
+There are three types of estrogen in your body – estrone (E1), estradiol (E2), and estriol (E3), and you need the proper ratio between each.
 Too much can lead to rapid weight gain.